chaklam-silpasuwanchai/Python-fo-Natural-Language-Processing/Code/06 - RAG/README.md

 <img src="./figures/rag-lewis.png" >

+## Components in a RAG pipeline:
+**Retriever component:**  retrieves additional context from an external database for the LLM to answer the query.

+**Generator component:** generates an answer based on a prompt augmented with the retrieved information.

 ## Existing RAG Techniques
 Here are the details of all the Advanced RAG techniques covered in this repository.